WPML, qTranslate X or Polylang – The Three Most Popular Multilingual WordPress Plugins Compared (2019)

 Theme and Plugin Text Translation

-If any of the themes or plugins you’re using on your site provide their own .MO files for the languages supported by your site, these translations will always be displayed with these plugins.
-If those files are present for the languages you’re publishing in, WPML, Polylang, and qTranslate X give you the ability to provide your own translations for any themes or plugins you’re using.
+If any of the themes or plugins you’re using come with their own .MO files for the languages supported by your site, these translations will always be displayed with these plugins.
+If those files aren’t present for the languages you’re publishing in, WPML, Polylang and qTranslate XT give you the ability to provide your own translations for any themes or plugins you’re using.

-qTranslate X also supports integration with third-party themes and plugins out of the box.
+The qTranslate XT plugin also supports integration with third-party themes and plugins out of the box.
 However, if your site configuration isn’t supported, the process for translating text displayed by your theme and plugins can be quite hands-on.
 To get a better idea of whether you’ll be able to carry out this task on your site, you can find the full details in the integration guide.
-You can also request a specific integration or pay for custom work.

 Polylang supports the use of Poedit and the Loco Translate plugin to help you translate theme and plugin text.